What Are the Challenges in Designing Artificial Hearts?

 What is the future of artificial hearts?

 A permanent treatment for chronic heart failure is a heart transplant, but unfortunately, the demand for a healthy heart donor is much higher than the availability.
-In such conditions, temporary treatments are provided that keep the patient alive and allow them to heal for a heart transplant.
-One of the medical inventions is an artificial heart that supports a weak heart and restores the blood supply.
+In such conditions, your doctor may decide to go for alternative temporary treatments that allow you to wait and heal for a heart transplant.
+One of the medical inventions is an LVAD (Left Ventricular Assist Device) and an artificial heart that supports a weak heart and restores the blood supply.

 How has the artificial heart affected society?